lukecd/luke-dot-gallery/README.md

 Back in 1996, I co-authored a book on JavaScript (https://www.amazon.com/Javascript-Example-Stephen-Feather/dp/0789708132/) and back then it was barely good for form validation.
 Now you can build who worlds with it.
 Far out.

 Check it out my full portfolio at https://luke.gallery

+# 3rd Party Stuff
+Unfoftunately I'm not an illustrator
+Trippy sun is from https://www.freepik.com/premium-vector/70s-vector-psychedelic-sun-with-wavy-beams-vintage-boho-illustration_27087517.htm